tmtsoftware/csw/docs/src/main/apps/cswclusterseed.md

 ## Prerequisite

+The CSW cluster seed application can be installed as binaries or constructed from source.
+To download the application, go to the [CSW Release page](https://tmtsoftware.github.com/csw-prod/releases/) and follow instructions.

-The command `sbt csw-cluster-seed/universal:publishLocal` will publish necessary artifacts to run csw-cluster-seed application.
+To install from source, the command `sbt csw-cluster-seed/universal:publishLocal` will publish necessary artifacts to run csw-cluster-seed application.
 The target of above command is a zip file titled "csw-cluster-seed.zip" and its path will be printed on console.

+Note: An alternative method is to run `sbt publishLocal stage`, which installs all the dependencies locally and also installs all the csw applications in `target/universal/stage/bin`.

-Unzip this file and switch current working directory to the extracted folder.
+Unzip either the downloaded or constructed zip file and switch current working directory to the extracted folder.
 Choose appropriate instructions from below based on requirement ie single seed or multiple seeds.

-Note: An alternative method is to run `sbt publishLocal stage`, which installs all the dependencies locally and also installs all the csw applications in `target/universal/stage/bin`.

 # Environment Variables